vishsangale/gpt-2/modernization_substack.md

 It learned faster (training loss plummeted), but it failed to generalize better (validation loss spiked).
 This was a textbook case of **overfitting due to over-parameterization relative to data size**.

+### Qualitative Check: The Memorization
+When prompted with *"The king hath"*, the differences were telling:

+**Vanilla:**
+> "The king hath given again; Supposing it in grace my mind..."
+*(Grammatically okay, but semantically drifting.)*

+**Modernized:**
+> "The king hath our common consul...
+And leave Corioli, let me say..."
+*(This is suspicious.
+It's almost reciting lines.
+The model is overfitting/memorizing rather than generating.)*

 ---

 ## 4. Experiment 2: The Ablation Study (Who contributed what?)